WarTurtle/homepage-attempt/README.md

 ## [The Seedscape Ecology Group](http://seedscape.github.io/BeckmanLab/)

 I've been working with Dr. Beckman in her lab since January of 2018.
-My focus has been on developing programmatic models that can represent the effects of seed predators and seed dispersers on populations of seeds.
+My focus has been on developing programmatic models that can represent the effects of seed predators and seed dispersers on populations of seeds. test test